k9mail/k9mail-docs/docs/en/current/settings/general.md

 ![General Settings menu](img/settings_general.png)

 ## Display
-The Display settings control the general appearance of the app, as well as each of the main views, such as the account list, message lists and message display.
+The Display settings control the global appearance of the app, as well as each of the main views, such as the account list, message lists and message display.

 ### Global